Pic: Australian War Memorial

 First wave.
 Third aircraft to attack Eder Dam.
 Mine dropped accurately causing final breach.

-Les Knight was born on 7 March 1921 in Camberwell, a suburb of Melbourne, Australia.
+Leslie George Knight was born on 7 March 1921 in Camberwell, a suburb of Melbourne, Australia.
+He was the older of the two sons of Harold and Nellie Knight.
 He had planned to become an accountant, but the war intervened.
 He joined the RAAF in 1941, and was sent to England in the autumn of that year.

 On the Dams Raid, Les Knight was flying AJ-N, the ninth and final aircraft of the first wave of Operation Chastise, tasked with attacking the Möhne and Eder Dams.
 Five mines had been used at the Möhne before it had been breached, which left only three for the Eder, as Bill Astell had crashed en route.
 David Shannon and Henry Maudslay dropped their mines but did not break the dam, so Knight’s weapon presented the last chance for success.

 After a dummy run, which was dangerous enough for rear gunner Harry O’Brien to record afterwards that he ‘never thought they would get over the mountain’ on the other side of the dam, Knight brought AJ-N into attack.
 With a bright moon on the starboard beam, the mine was released, bounced three times and hit the dam wall.
 Knight climbed steeply and, as the aircraft reached a safe height, saw an explosion which caused a ‘large breach in [the] wall of [the] dam almost 30ft below top of [the] dam, leaving top of [the] dam intact.’

 Bob Kellow had his head up in the astrodome, looking backwards.
 It seemed, he said, ‘as if some huge fist had been jabbed at the wall, a large almost round black hole appeared and water gushed as from a large hose.’